Tjofil/Text_file_compression_tool/docs/index.md

 ## Intro and technical details

-The goal of this project is to write a program that has the ability to compress a text file without pre-processing it.It does so, first by applying the LZW compression algorithm of variable dictionary size (initially 1024 locations) and then forwarding such output to the static Huffman algorithm input.
+The goal of this project is to write a program that has the ability to compress a text file without pre-processing.
+It does so, first by applying the LZW compression algorithm of variable dictionary size (initially 1024 locations) and then forwarding such output to the static Huffman algorithm input.
 The goal is also to compare the results with the commercial WinRar compression software.
 Particular attention is paid to _sufficiently large_ files in which statistical features come to the fore.

 The code was written and tested in the C ++ programming language and the std :: c ++ 17 standard.
 The code writing paradigm is completely procedural.